Godofcoffe/FisherMan/README.md

 </div>

 ## Installation
-**Warning: The Windows compatibility script has been merged with the pricipal.**
+**Warning: The Windows compatibility script has been merged with the main.**
 ```console
 # clone the repo
 $ git clone https://github.com/Godofcoffe/FisherMan